-- (i) During the year, the Group made payments to Genworth Mortgage Insurance Australia Limited, one of our providers of Lenders Mortgage Insurance (LMI).
-Mr T. Gill was a Non-Executive Director of Genworth Mortgage Insurance Australia Limited until 31 August 2018.
-These dealings were in the ordinary course of business and were on normal terms and conditions.
-The payments made for the provision of LMI policies up to 31 August 2018 were \$326k (2018: \$706k).
-These payments are not considered to be material to the financial results of the Group and therefore do not impact on Mr T. Gill's independence as a Director. - (ii) Mr T. Gill is an Independent Director of First Mortgage Services (FMS), one of our providers of loan settlement services.
+- (i) Mr T. Gill is an Independent Director of First Mortgage Services (FMS), one of the Group's providers of loan settlement services.
 During the year, the Group made payments to FMS.
 These dealings were in the ordinary course of business and were on normal terms and conditions.
-The payments made for the provision of the settlement services were \$464k (2018: \$333k).
-These payments are not considered to be material to the financial results of the Group and therefore do not impact on Mr T. Gill's independence as a Director. - (iii) Establish Property Group Ltd (EPG) was created as part of the demerger of the property business on 22 April 2015.
+The payments made for the provision of the settlement services were \$1,038k (2019: \$464k).
+These payments are not considered to be material to the financial results of the Group and therefore do not impact on Mr T. Gill's independence as a Director. - (ii) Establish Property Group Ltd (EPG) was created as part of the demerger of AFG's former property business on 22 April 2015.

 The Group's head office is located at 100 Havelock Street West Perth.
 The Group leases these premises at commercial arm's length rates from an investee of EPG, Qube Havelock Street Development Pty Ltd (Qube).
-AFG paid rent of \$1,126k which has been paid to Qube.
-(2018: \$1,583k).In addition to the above McCabe Street has an outstanding

-Ioan owing to AFG amounting to \$218k (2018: \$209k), this Ioan is on commercial terms at arms-length.
-EPG and McCabe Street share some common directors with AFG.
+AFG paid rent of \$1,076k which has been paid to Qube.
+(2019: \$1,126k) In addition to the above McCabe Street Pty Ltd has an outstanding loan owing to AFG amounting to \$224k (2019: \$218k), this loan is on commercial terms at arms-length.
+EPG and McCabe Street Pty Ltd share a common director.
+Directors of McCabe Street Pty Ltd include B. McKeon, D. Bailey and L. Bevan.